ShaysRebellion/polyglot_webserver/README.md

 ## Notes
 ### Python
 **grequests**.
-This HTTP client request library is much like the popular, ease-to-use **requests** library with the primary difference in that this allows concurrent async fetches.
+This HTTP client request library is much like the popular, ease-to-use *requests* library with the primary difference in that this allows concurrent async fetches.

-**psycopg**. psycopg3.
-This is a popular driver for connecting with the postgres database. psycopg3 offers substantial performance improvement over psycopg2, e.g. multiple row insertion.
+**psycopg**. *psycopg3*.
+This is a popular driver for connecting with the postgres database. *psycopg3* offers substantial performance improvement over *psycopg2*, e.g. multiple row insertion.

 **psycopg_pool**.
-This is an add-on library to be used in conjunction with psycopg.
+This is an add-on library to be used in conjunction with *psycopg*.
 The connection pool provides cached database connections so less time spent on connection acquisition, improving overall response time.

 **fastapi**.
-A popular, minimalist webserver library that is similar to **flask** but with some additional features.
+A popular, minimalist webserver library that is similar to *flask* but with some additional features.
 Due to its minimalist nature, improving readability (no magic functionality) and performance.

 **uvicorn**.
-A popular asgi library to run **fastapi**.
+A popular asgi library to run *fastapi*.

 ### Golang